DoctorTeeth/diffmem/README.md

 The script `run_model.py` handles both training and testing.
 Execute `./run_model.py --help` to get a list of arguments and their descriptions.
 The saved_models directory contains pickled models for every task - at present, only some of them are good.
-To test a copy model on
+To test the saved copy model on sequence of length 10, do `./run_model.py --model=saved_models/copy.pkl --lo=10 --hi=10`.

 #### Tasks